SmartsquareGmbH/squit/README.md

 ### Configuration

 The plugin features a variety of configuration possibilities.
 As aforementioned, these are collected in `test.conf` files.
-`test.conf` files are in the [hocon](https://github.com/lightbend/config/blob/master/HOCON.md) format and support all of its features.
+`test.conf` files are in the [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format and support all of its features.
 As of the current version, these are the supported properties:

 Name                   | Description                                                                                                                                        | Example
 ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------
 endpoint               | The endpoint of your backend to call.                                                                                                              | `endpoint = "http://localhost:1234/api"`
-mediaType              | The media type of your content to send.                                                                                                            | `mediaType = "application/soap+xml"` exclude                | Excludes or un-excludes the test or test group.                                                                                                    | `exclude = true` ignore                 | Ignores or un-ignores the test or test group.
+mediaType              | The media type of your content to send.                                                                                                            | `mediaType = "application/soap+xml"` method                 | The method for the request to use.
+The default is POST and requires a request.xml.
+Methods like GET do not require one.                            | `method = "GET"` exclude                | Excludes or un-excludes the test or test group.                                                                                                    | `exclude = true` ignore                 | Ignores or un-ignores the test or test group.
 This means that the test is run, but does not show up in anything generated at the end of the build. | `ignore = true` databaseConfigurations | An array of database configurations to use for pre- and post scripts.
-See below for details.                                                       | `databaseConfigurations = [ { / *content */ } ]` preProcessors          | An array of pre processor classes to use                                                                                                           | `preProcessors = ["com.example.ExamplePreProcessor"]` postProcessors         | An array of post processor classes to use                                                                                                          | `postProcessors = ["com.example.ExamplePostProcessor"]` preProcessorScripts    | An array of paths to groovy pre processor scripts to use                                                                                           | `preProcessorScripts = [./scripts/pre_processor.groovy]` postProcessorScripts   | An array of paths to groovy post processor scripts to use                                                                                          | `postProcessorScripts = [./scripts/post_processor.groovy]`
+See below for details.                                                       | `databaseConfigurations = [ { / *content */ } ]` preProcessors          | An array of pre processor classes to use.                                                                                                          | `preProcessors = ["com.example.ExamplePreProcessor"]` postProcessors         | An array of post processor classes to use.                                                                                                         | `postProcessors = ["com.example.ExamplePostProcessor"]` preProcessorScripts    | An array of paths to groovy pre processor scripts to use.                                                                                          | `preProcessorScripts = [./scripts/pre_processor.groovy]` postProcessorScripts   | An array of paths to groovy post processor scripts to use.                                                                                         | `postProcessorScripts = [./scripts/post_processor.groovy]` headers                | A map of headers to use for requests.                                                                                                              | `headers = { "some-header": "value" }`

 > The parameter `endpoint` is required and the build will fail if it is missing for a test.